 Research and knowledge exchange

-My interdisciplinary research explores the relationship between maps and culture, and incorporates insights from aesthetics, geopolitics and social anthropology.
+My interdisciplinary research explores the relationship between maps and culture, and incorporates insights from aesthetics, geopolitics, and social anthropology.
 I have a particular interest in topographic mapping, especially in how aesthetics and identity shape indigenous cartographic language (or, the human geography of why maps look different!).
-I am currently exploring the role of cartography in geostrategy and the application of cartographic principles to virtual and augmented reality (VR/AR) technologies.
+I am currently co-leading a project with UNESCO to enhance the sustainable management of designated sites through traditional and non-traditional approaches to mapping.

 Current research projects include:

-a) The scope and context of the Soviet global military mapping programme, as described in The Red Atlas (University of Chicago Press, 2017) - the world's first comprehensive guide;
+b) Establishing the scope and context of the Soviet military mapping programme, as described in The Red Atlas (2017) - the world's first comprehensive guide;

-b) The transformation of military geospatial capability since the Cold War, for workshops at the Centre for the Changing Character of War (University of Oxford);
+c) Understanding military geospatial capabilities since the Cold War, for workshops at the Centre for the Changing Character of War (University of Oxford);

-c) The application of cartographic design principles to the development of VR/AR, with experimental research at Adam Mickiewicz University in Poland;
+c) Establishing cartographic design principles for the development of VR/AR, with experimental research at Adam Mickiewicz University in Poland;

-e) The role of maps in shaping visitor experiences to Gedenkstätte (memorial sites in Germany), with the University of Bath; and
+e) Exploring the role of maps in shaping visitor experiences to Gedenkstätte (memorial sites in Germany), with the University of Bath; and

-f) The reflection of political identity in state cartography in the post-socialist transition of 'Eastern' Europe.
+f) Investigating political identity and state cartography in the post-socialist transition of 'Eastern' Europe.